jeffthomasiii/Just-a-Thought-Blog/_posts/2025-09-24-wrestling-with-god.md

 Maybe wrestling with God today looks like naming what we’d rather avoid.
 Maybe it’s holding on when we’ve lost all strength.
-Maybe it’s walking forward with the limp He leaves behind—reminders of encounters too deep to explain.
+Maybe it’s walking forward with the limp He leaves behind, reminders of encounters too deep to explain.

 I wonder: what limps do we carry?
 Loss?
 Regret?
 Weakness we wish we could shake?